Clean Energy Program

-Community Choice Energy (CCE) programs are starting up in the Bay Area and all over California, providing a way to get more clean, renewable energy into the grid faster than what investor-owned utilities can by themselves.
-Above you see the very recent opening of the...
+Community Choice Energy (CCE) programs have started up everywhere in the Bay Area and much of California now, providing a way to get more clean, renewable energy into the grid faster than what investor-owned utilities (IOU's) can by themselves.
+Above you see the very...

-350 Bay Area was part of the successful coalition that won the preservation of net metering in California in early 2016.
+350 Bay Area was part of the successful coalition that won the preservation of net metering in California back in early 2016.
 We continue to watch for and fight against any weakening of this plan.
-Net metering is critical to the success of distributed generation,...
+Net metering is very important to the success of distributed...

 Our campaign grew out the enthusiasm and great science of one of its well-known scientist Board Members, Mark Jacobson, who gave the keynote speech at our Climate Conference in March 2014, which the large crowd there gave him a rousing standing ovation for.
 You can watch it Here.
 And you can watch the panel discussion with him that followed his talk, moderated by Greg Dalton of the Commonwealth Club’s Climate One, with Miya Yoshitani of APEN, Dan Jacobson from Environment CA, and Greg Thomson, at the time, from Clean Coalition Here

 Mark Jacobson, from nearby Stanford, has a plan for California that he talked about in the above video that is in this peer-reviewed article